 Join Ian Cook, an expert in statistical analysis and HR metrics, as he presents on this important topic.

 John Sumser, Founder, Principal Author and Editor in Chief of the HRExaminer Online magazine and Principal at Two Color Hat joins HCI to discuss the role data and analytics play in the future of HR.
-John explains what data storytellers ...
+John explains what data storytellers are, ...

 Thought leaders often talk about HR's potential to support business strategy and enable leaders to make better decisions about people.
 NCR is one of the few organizations that actually does this consistently and effectively.
 Based on ...